 Internal Control System

 ECOVE's internal control system is based on the "Guidelines for Establishing Internal Control Systems for Publicly Issued Companies" issued by the Financial Supervisory Commission.
 It incorporates elements such as control environment, risk assessment, control activities, information and communication, and monitoring.
-Designed by the General Manager, approved by the Board of Directors, and implemented by the Board of Directors, General Manager, and other employees, the system aims to promote sound business operations, ensure operational effectiveness and efficiency, reliable and timely information reporting, and compliance with relevant laws and regulations.
+Designed by managers, approved by the Board of Directors, and implemented by the Board of Directors, managers, and other employees, the system aims to promote sound business operations, ensure operational effectiveness and efficiency, reliable and timely information reporting, and compliance with relevant laws and regulations.
 It is regularly reviewed to adapt to changes in the internal and external environment, ensuring the ongoing effectiveness of system design and implementation.

 The audit department develops an annual audit plan based on risk assessments and submits it for approval by the Board of Directors.
 It then carries out various audit procedures according to the plan.
 Identified deficiencies and abnormal issues related to the internal control system are disclosed in audit reports, which are tracked and followed up on after submission.
 Follow-up reports are prepared at least quarterly until improvements are implemented to ensure that relevant departments have taken timely and appropriate corrective measures.
 The audit manager reports the results of the independent director audit plan execution monthly and has individual face-to-face meetings with independent directors every quarter to discuss internal control and audit-related matters.
 The audit manager also attends Audit Committee and Board of Directors meetings to present audit business reports and demonstrate the effectiveness of the audit function.